SmritiGrg/FYP-FoodiesArchive/database/README.md

     - **Properties:**
         - Admin has a full name, email and password.
         - Admin manages the posts, users, questions, answers and payments.
-        - Admin can create, edit, delete posts.
+        - Admin can create, edit, delete.
     - **Uniqueness:**
         - Admin's email should be unique.
     - **Mandatory & Optional:**